cupumelody/Serverless-App-Save-Guts/Instructions/Stage4.md

 <br>
 Open this [link](https://github.com/cupumelody/Serverless-App-Save-Guts/files/14210587/api_lambda.zip) ,
 <br>
-Depending on your browser it might download the .py file, if so, open it in either your code editor, notepad or whatever lad, and copy it all into your clipboard.
+Depending on your browser it might download the .py file, if so, open it in either your code editor or notepad, and copy it all into your clipboard.
 <br>
 Move back to the Lambda console.
 <br>